Artistic Director, The Collegiate Chorale; Principal Conductor, Westchester Philharmonic

 Management Territory: Worldwide

 "Ted Sperling conducted with affectionate, sympathetic verve and kept everyone dancing, prancing, ogling and miming with exceptional precision and style."
-Martin Bernheimer, Financial Times, April 11, 2012
+Martin Bernheimer, Financial Times

 "Conducted by Ted Sperling, the concert sustained an ideal, acoustically perfect mixture of brassy confidence and vaulting romanticism."
-Stephen Holden, The New York Times, March 27, 2012
+Stephen Holden, The New York Times

 "...the New York Philharmonic program at Avery Fisher Hall on Monday evening, was to encounter the ultimate embodiment of the romantic myth that sustained the Broadway musical during its golden years...Throughout, Mr. Sperling confidently steered the singers and the orchestra in a direction that avoided anything smacking of formal classical crossover (despite Mr. Gunn’s operatic roots) while giving music by Jerome Kern, Cole Porter, Weill and Leonard Bernstein its full romantic due."
-Stephen Holden, The New York Times, March 22, 2011
+Stephen Holden, The New York Times

 Ted Sperling, music director, conductor, actor, pianist, violinist, singer, director and arranger has been active in the New York theater and concert world for thirty years.
-Most recently, Ted Sperling was named Artistic Director of The Collegiate Chorale, and was music director and conductor of the Tony Award-winning revival of South Pacific at the Lincoln Center Theater.
-In 2005, Sperling won Tony and Drama Desk Awards for his orchestrations of The Light in the Piazza, for which he was also music director.
-Sperling was music . . . director and arranger for Guys and Dolls, Dirty Rotten Scoundrels, The Full Monty and How to Succeed in Business Without Really Trying.
+He was music director and conductor of the Lincoln Center Theater production of South Pacific.
+Mr. Sperling won the 2005 Tony and Drama Desk Awards for his orchestrations of The Light in the Piazza, for which he was also music director.
+Sperling was music director and arranger for Guys and Dolls, Dirty Rotten Scoundrels, The Full Monty and How to . . .
+Succeed in Business Without Really Trying.
 His other Broadway credits include My Favorite Year, Kiss of the Spider Woman, Angels in America, Falsettos, Les Misérables, Drood, Roza and Sunday in the Park with George.
 Mr. Sperling was an original cast member of Titanic, playing bandleader Wallace Hartley.

-In the opera world, Mr. Sperling has conducted The Mikado, Song of Norway and Ricky Gordon’s The Grapes of Wrath at Carnegie Hall, Kurt Weill’s The Firebrand of Florence at Alice Tully Hall (Lincoln Center), a double-bill for the Houston Grand Opera and Audra McDonald: La Voix Humaine by Poulenc, and the world premiere of Send: Who are You?
+In the opera world, Mr. Sperling has conducted The Mikado, Song of Norway and Ricky Gordon’s The Grapes of Wrath at Carnegie Hall, Kurt Weill’s The Firebrand of Florence at Alice Tully Hall, and a double-bill for the Houston Grand Opera and Audra McDonald: La Voix Humaine by Poulenc, and the world premiere of Send: Who are You?
 I Love You by Michael John LaChiusa.
-Sperling has conducted concerts with many of the major American symphonies, including the New York Philharmonic, Orchestra of St. Luke’s, San Francisco, Pittsburgh, Detroit, Phoenix, Buffalo, and Chicago Symphony Orchestras; soloists have included Audra McDonald, Deborah Voigt, Victoria Clark, Patti LuPone, Kelli O’Hara, Nathan Gunn, Brian Stokes Mitchell and Paulo Szot; Mr. Sperling's TV appearances include a “Saturday Night Live” performance with Michael Bublé.
+Sperling has conducted concerts with many of the major American symphonies, including the New York Philharmonic, San Francisco and Chicago Symphony Orchestras; soloists have included Ms. McDonald, Deborah Voigt, Victoria Clark, Patti LuPone, Kelli O’Hara, Nathan Gunn and Paulo Szot; Mr. Sperling's TV appearances include a “Saturday Night Live” performance with Michael Bublé.

 Sperling conducted the world premiere recordings of Ragtime and Dream True, songs for the animated film Anastasia and the film scores of The Manchurian Candidate, Everything Is Illuminated and the recent Sundance Award-winning 3 Backyards.
 He made his film directorial debut with the short musical film, Love, Mom, for which he won the Director’s Choice Award at the Black Maria Film and Video Festival, and appears in the film One Night Stand.